MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-develop-cplusplus-simple.md

 ![New project template](./media/sql-database-develop-cplusplus-simple/template.png)

 You can then add a [new C source file and replace it with this content](https://github.com/Microsoft/VCSamples/blob/master/VC2015Samples/ODBC%20database%20sample%20%28linux%29/odbcconnector/odbcconnector.c).
 Using the ODBC APIs SQLAllocHandle, SQLSetConnectAttr, and SQLDriverConnect, you should be able to initialize and establish a connection to your database.
-Like with the Windows ODBC sample, you need to replace the SQLDriverConnect call with the details from your database connection string parameters copied from the Azure portal previously.
+Like with the Windows ODBC sample, you need to replace the SQLDriverConnect call with the details from your database connection string parameters copied from the Azure portal preview previously.

 ```
  retcode = SQLDriverConnect(